golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 ### Rules

-Provider offers a mechanism that allows to control specific Rules for Outbound Network.
+`ya-provider` offers a mechanism that allows to control the Rules for specific features i.e. Outbound Network.

+#### Outbound Network feature

+This feature defines rules and modes for Outbound Network access.
+It gives provider control over which entities are trusted and what level of Outbound Network access they have.

+Outbound feature provides three rules:

+1. `everyone`: defines the default outbound access for all requestors.
+2. `audited-payload`: controls outbound access for manifests which are audited and signed by a trusted party.
+It can be set per certificate.
+3. `partner`: allows outbound access for any manifests, as long as requestor node-id is a partner to trusted organisation.
+It can be set per certificate.

+Every rule can operate in three different modes:

+1. `all`: all domains listed in the manifest can be accessed for outbound traffic.
+2. `whitelist`: only whitelisted domains can be accessed for outbound traffic.
+3. `none`: no outbound traffic is allowed.

 > **Warning**
-> Remember, it is your responsibility as a provider to decide which entities you trust and the level of outbound access you want to enable for them.
+> Remember, it is your responsibility as a provider to decide which entities you trust and the level of Outbound Network access you want to enable for them.

-> By default, the following rules and modes are set during installation:
+By default, the following rules and modes are set during installation:

->
-> - Everyone: Whitelist mode (every requestor can access outbound until domain is whitelisted).
+- Everyone: Whitelist mode (every requestor can access outbound until domain is whitelisted).
-> - AuditedPayload: All mode (Golem root certificate is trusted).
+- AuditedPayload: All mode (Golem root certificate is trusted).
-> - Partner: All mode (another Golem root certificate is trusted).
+- Partner: All mode (another Golem root certificate is trusted).

 #### Listing Rules